GFialho/dynamic-mathler/README.md

 npm run test
 ```

-This command runs all tests in the tests/ directory that match the pattern \*.test.ts.
+This command runs all tests in directory that match the pattern \*.test.ts.

 ## Test Coverage